melissalemke/Ab_FcR_ODE/README.txt

 		Plots: PRCC values and significances (Fig 2B-c)

-Installation:
-Download all folders and work within these folders in MATLAB.
-Typical install time is just that needed to download (~1 min).

 Instructions:
 Most folders (1-3) contain a 'Run_Me...m' file that you will run first to run the simulations and obtain the data.
 Some folders also